-Polyiso is a closed-cell, rigid foam board insulation used primarily on the roofs and walls of offices, health facilities, warehouses, retail and industrial manufacturing facilities and educational institutions.
-Because of its high thermal performance, it is the product of choice for energy-aware homebuilders and consumers.
+Polyiso is a closed-cell, rigid foam board insulation used in roof and wall assemblies within commercial and residential buildings of all types.
+Because of its high thermal performance, it is the product of choice for energy-aware architects, specifiers, builders, building owners, contractors and consumers.

-Polyiso is one of North America’s most widely-used and cost-effective insulation products and has been cited by the U.S. Environmental Protection Agency for its responsible impact on the environment.
-Polyiso roof insulation offers:
+As one of North America’s most widely used, most readily available and most cost-effective insulation products, Polyiso has been cited by the U.S. Environmental Protection Agency for its responsible impact on the environment.

 Inch for inch, Polyiso has the greatest energy efficiency performance or R-value of any building insulation product on the market.
 Higher R-value per inch means less Polyiso material is required.
 The result: greater energy efficiency, reduced energy waste, and lowered costs for both materials and labor.

 Polyiso’s cost effectiveness has been confirmed repeatedly through multiple studies.
 One payback study released by PIMA, (the trade association of the Polyiso industry) showed increasing the thickness of Polyiso on a roof deck significantly reduces energy costs and provides positive returns on the cost of installation.

 Based on consensus standards in both the United States and Canada, Long Term Thermal Resistance (LTTR) is a scientifically supported way to calculate the 15-year, time-weighted average R-value of roof insulation.
 Most Polyiso manufacturers have adopted the LTTR method as the exclusive means to measure thermal performance of permeable-faced Polyiso roof insulation.The ASTM C1289 standard is used to predict a foam’s R-value equivalent to the average performance of a permeably faced foam insulation product over 15 years.
 The LTTR method provides users, specifiers and designers several advantages including: